jshaw22/scintillating-doughnut/README.md

 # Scintillating-Doughnut

 Read the PRESS-RELEASE.MD.
 It'll rock your world.
-But in summary,
+But in summary, we built this app because role delegation, voting, and clean-up/vote resets took up way too much unecessary time over lunch/dinner when time is too precious.
 > The Savory breakfast food have gotten sick and tired of taking a backseat to the sugary and sweet breakfast delights.
 They're disguising themselves as sweet, but are actually super salty underneath.
 Now it's up to the Mighty Scintillating Doughnut to prevent a breakfast table takeover.

 ## Team